 The GUI will allow the user to choose from one of the three methods for reconstruction of a given discrete time signal.
-It will also be a graphing tool to visualize the signal at some stage of reconstruction.
+It will also be a graphing tool to visualize the signal at any stage of reconstruction.
+If the sampled discrete time signal is synthetic, and the actual signal is available, the GUI can show the error signal, as the difference signal between the output signal and the actual signal.